 It’s important to note that the cost of living in Tulum is higher than in most cities in Mexico.
-For example, a two-bedroom apartment can cost $1500 to $2000 per month.
+For example, a two-bedroom apartment can cost $1500 to $2000 monthly.
 Not much?
 Go for it.

 There are a lot of trendy restaurants and luxurious villas to try out there.

-But if you cook at home and stay in a more modest accommodation, you can live on $1,000 per month in Tulum.
-This will cover your rent, food, transportation, and other basic expenses.
+But if you cook at home and stay in a more modest accommodation, you can live on $1,000 monthly in Tulum.
+This will cover your rent, food, transportation, and other essential expenses.

 Cancun is one of the best islands in Mexico for digital nomads.
 The city is known as a beach paradise, with over 14 miles of white-sand beaches and turquoise waters that attract thousands of tourists annually.